freestylecoder/EntityCreator/README.md

 ```

 # Known Issues
 We currently override ToString, but we throw a NotImplementedException.
-From the outseide, I cannot guess the best field or fields to use to create the string.
+From the outside, I cannot guess the best field or fields to use to create the string.
 If you end up using it, the NotImplementedException will make it obvious very quickly.

 # Notes
-We've been building this project on my live streams Fell free to join me on Mondays and Wednesdays at 1PM CST :)
+We've been building this project on my live streams feel free to join me on Mondays and Wednesdays at 1PM CST :)
 https://twitch.tv/freestylecoder
 https://mixer.com/freestylecoder